tifasoftware/login-sound/README.md

 # login-sound
-Plays a startup-sound in the background in linux/posix/etc.
+Plays a login sound in the background in linux/posix/etc.

+# System Requirements
+To use login-sound, you will need to install vorbis-tools, and a desktop environment that allows startup applications to be added.

+# Installation
+Clone the repo and run `sudo ./install.sh`
+Omit sudo if root